atomaszewicz/Bond/RStudio/Analysis.md

 ## Set up

-We begin by loading a package to handle Excel files (since I saved my cleaned-up Exif CSV as an Excel ".xlsx" file), our favorite graph creating package and a tool to reshape our data.
+Since I saved my cleaned-up Exif CSV as an Excel ".xlsx" file we load a package to bring Excel files into RStudio, another packgage to reshape data and , our favorite plotting package.

 ```R
 install.packages("xlsx")
 install.packages("ggplot2")